+Abstract.
 The aim of this paper is to present a mathematical model and its numerical treatment to forecast oil spills trajectories in the sea.
-The knowledge of the trajectory followed by an oil slick spilled on the sea is of fundamental importance in the estimation of potential risks and in combating the pollution using floating barriers, detergents, etc. In order to estimate these slicks trajectories a new model, based on mass and momentum conservation equations, is presented.
-This model considers the spreading in the regime when the inertial and viscous forces counterbalance gravity and takes into account the effects of winds and water currents.
-The mass loss caused by oil evaporation is also considered.
+The knowledge of the trajectory followed by an oil slick spilled on the sea is of fundamental importance in the estimation of potential risks for pipeline and tankers route selection, and in combating the pollution using floating barriers, detergents, etc. In order to estimate these slicks trajectories a new model, based on the mass and momentum conservation equations is presented.
+The model considers the spreading in the regimes when the inertial and viscous forces counterbalance gravity and takes into account the effects of winds and water currents.
+The inertial forces are considered for the spreading and the displacement of the oil slick, i.e., is considered its effects on the movement of the mass center of the slick.
+The mass loss caused by oil evaporation is also taken into account.
 The numerical model is developed in generalized coordinates, making the model easily applicable to complex coastal geographies.

-Key Words: Environmental Flows - Oil Spill - Numerical Simulation - Generalized Coordinates
+Keywords: Environmental Flows - Oil Spill - Numerical Simulation - Generalized Coordinates

-1 INTRODUCTION
+1. INTRODUCTION

-The environment is today one of the main preoccupations of the potential pollutant industries and government authorities.
-This is particularly true in the petroleum branch, due to its high environmental risk.
-In the case of Brazil, the major petroleum exploitation is offshore, increasing considerably the risks of occurring oil spills in operation and transport tasks.
-These spills are much more damaging when they occur near shorelines because, besides the environmental impacts, the economical damages ranges reach from fishing to tourism.
-The recent oil spill in the Guanabara Bay is a strong example of this broad impact.
+In recent years, the preoccupation with the environment preservation by industries, government authorities and the society in general has increased considerably.
+This is particularly true in the petroleum branch because of the sea transportation of crude oil by tankers or pipelines because of the significant risk of an accidental spill.
+The problem is that despite the low frequency of such accidents, the consequences are high.
+These spills are much more damaging when they occur near shorelines because, besides the environmental impacts, the economical damages ranges from fishing to tourism.
+The recent oil spill in the Guanabara Bay, Rio de Janeiro, Brazil, caused by a pipeline rupture is a strong example of this broad impact.

 The detailed knowledge of the spilled oil position and the area covered by the slick is of fundamental importance to take appropriate actions against pollution, like use of floating barriers, detergents, dispersants, etc. It is also important the estimation of potential risks in selecting pipeline routes, locating shoreline tanks and petrochemical industries.
 Therefore, a model to forecast the time-space evolution of the oil slick should make part of any environmental program that has the purpose of oil pollution combat.

 The first studies attempting to model the movement of oil slicks (Fay (1969,1971), Fannelop and Waldmann (1971), Hoult (1972), Buckmaster (1973), etc.) consider the spreading as one-dimensional or axi-symmetric.
 These models consider the spreading of the oil in calm waters, where a slick, initially circular, will remains circular, just increasing its diameter.
-Considering the forces that governs the spreading process, Fay (1969), characterized the spreading by dividing it in three phases: Initially, when the thickness of the slick is big and so are the inertial forces, the gravity acts as the active force counterbalanced by inertial forces; this is called the gravity-inertial spreading regime.
+Considering the forces that governs the spreading process, Fay (1969), characterized the spreading by dividing it in three phases: Initially, when the thickness of the slick is large and so are the inertial forces, the gravity acts as the active force counterbalanced by inertial forces; this is called the gravity-inertial spreading regime.
 When the mean thickness of the slick begins to decrease, and the viscous forces exerted by the water boundary layer will eventually outweigh the inertia as the retarding force, it constitutes the gravity-viscous spreading.
-In the final instances, the slick will be so thin that the imbalances of surface tensions between airwater, air-oil and water-oil will substitute the gravity as active force, maintaining the tension exerted by the water as retarding force.
+In the final instances, the slick will be so thin that the imbalances of surface stress between air-water, air-oil and water-oil will substitute the gravity as active force, maintaining the tension exerted by the water as retarding force.
 This last regime is called viscous-surface tension spreading.
-For big spills ($>10^4$ m 3), these regimes last for 1 to 4 hours, four to ten days and several months, respectively.
+For large spills (>10 m3), these regimes last for 1 to 4 hours, four to ten days and several months, respectively.